-But from April 2015, families with CTFs are able to transfer them to a Junior ISA if they wish.
+But since April 2015, families with CTFs are able to transfer them to a Junior ISA if they wish.

 Would my child be better off with a Junior ISA?

 Junior ISAs are very similar to CTFs.
-Like CTFs, Junior ISAs are tax-free savings accounts that allow parents and family members to save up to £4,000 a year in them.
+Like CTFs, Junior ISAs are tax-free savings accounts that allow parents and family members to save up to £4,368 a year in them (2019/2020 allowance).
 No withdrawals are allowed until the child reaches 18, at which point the money goes straight to him or her (again just like a CTF).
 We have more information on Junior ISAs here.

 So why would you consider transferring your cash from a CTF to a Junior ISA?
 Well, the Junior ISA market tends to be much more competitive than the CTF one, with banks offering higher interest rates and returns.
-At the time of writing, you can earn up to 4% on a Junior ISA, whereas many CTFs pay around 2-3%, if that.
+At the time of writing, you can earn up to 4% interest on a cash Junior ISA, whereas many CTFs pay around 2%.

 It might not sound like much, but if you paid in £200 a month to a Junior ISA paying 4%, after 18 years you’d have £62,875 in savings.
 Whereas if you paid in £200 a month to a CTF paying 2%, after 18 years you’d only have £51,945 in savings – a difference of almost £11,000!

 Similarly, if your child has an investment CTF it may also be worth switching as many CTFs charge annual fees around 1.5%, as opposed to Stocks and Shares Junior ISAs with much more competitive fees around 0.5%.

 Learn more about Beanstalk App, the new way to save for your kids’ future.